It was a single page dedicated to the anime series Sailor Moon and, to use a phrase from that era, it was “the bomb.”

-This gives you the opportunity to start a conversation and hopefully ease any objections to converting in the moment or to let prospects to start one with you.
+This gives you the opportunity to start a conversation (or to let prospects start one with you), offer good customer service, and hopefully ease any objections to converting in the moment.

-From there, you can consider branching out to other more early-stage pages (like FAQs, general service pages) where people may commonly have questions.
+From there, you can consider branching out to other more early-stage pages (like FAQs or general service pages) where people may commonly have questions.

-Considering the omnipresence of live chats and messengers in our day-to-day lives, you can even try delivering calls-to-action via a live chat window rather than a pop-up of tradition button or delivering helpful related resources.
+Considering the omnipresence of live chats and messengers in our day-to-day lives, you can even try delivering calls-to-action via a live chat window rather than a traditional pop-up button or delivering helpful related resources.

 No matter how you use it, embracing this new form of communication will help you connect with your potential buyers in a way they find comfortable and useful.

-You can praise yourself as much as you like in content, it will never hold as much clout as praise from an unbiased, third-party.
+You can praise yourself as much as you like in content, it will never hold as much clout as praise from an unbiased, third party — especially former customers.

 In order to establish trust and credibility on your website, buyers need to see that you actually deliver on what you promise.
 They need to see that real people have seen results and gotten their money’s worth.